vzat/comparing_images/docs/week10.md

 ```

 Another bug found by testing was the incorrect order of the parameters when creating
-an CLAHE object.
+a CLAHE object.
 More specifically, the order of the width and height was wrong.
 The CLAHE object required the `tileGridSize` parameter to be a tuple containing
 the width and height of the grid size.
 The original code had the values in the tuple
 the wrong way around.